CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week4_Notes.md

 But I will hopefully at some point, pull it together in rendering where you will just like go, oh yeah, now that's where it comes together and you can kind of see it a little bit more.

-Where it actually will look like a farm animal [LAUGH], not like a weird parasite of some sort.
+Where it actually will look like a farm animal, not like a weird parasite of some sort.
 But you kinda have to go with
 the idea that you're seeing otherwise.
 You keep experimenting and trying different shapes.
 And then like I said, with designs nothing's ever perfect.
 So, you just end up going, this isn't it, this isn't it.

 Sometimes by failing too, I'm a big proponent of failure.
 Failure is like how you get oh, okay, that is how it was suppose to be the entire time.
 I had to fail three to five times.
 When I was younger, the woman who thought me design and she was always like oh, I draw everything 12 times.
-I was like, 12 times.
-I thought that you actually had to count too, so even if I got the design together in five, I would still go over it [LAUGH] until it was 12 because I was a very good student at first.
+I thought that you actually had to count too, so even if I got the design together in five, I would still go over it until it was 12 because I was a very good student at first.
 The basis for design in general should be, these are the tool sets and